Herdubreid/Celin.Pwsh/docs/index.md

 ---
 layout: default
-title: Overview
+title: Modules
 nav_order: 1
+has_children: true
 ---

 # Overview

+Utility Powershell Modules.

+## Celin.State

-A PowerShell Module for script state management.
+A Module for script state management.

-## Background

-Like any scripting language, there is not much discipline around creating and using variable.
-Variables are disposable objects requiring trivial effort.

-The undisciplined, unstructured, easy come easy go design is great for task oriented scripts.

-Proliferation of variables with different scope can however be a headache for  maintenance and troubleshooting of application-type scripts.

-## Objective
+## Celin.Po

-A simple way to manage variables as state objects.
+A Module to convert and merge Hashtables and PSCustomObjects.